Jaccouille/dow2-texture-painter/README.md

 Run following command to generate an EXE file with pyinstaller:

-`make build-bin-folder` for an executable and its the required library files in the same folder
+`make build-bin-folder` for an executable and its required library files in the same folder
 `make build-bin-file` for an one file executable